-APPENDIX 12: SAFEGUARDING PRIVACY POLICY (20F3)
+APPENDIX 12: SAFEGUARDING PRIVACY POLICY (20F 3)

-How does MU use this information, and what is the legal basis for this use?
+How does MU use this information, and what is the legal How is data shared, where and when? basis for this use?

 MU will use this information for the following purposes:

 - As required to conduct its business and pursue its legitimate interests, in particular: - Communicating with you or about you where necessary to implement MU Safeguarding Children and Adults at Risk Policies, Affiliated Football Safeguarding Policies, and relevant regulations in place to ensure the welfare of individuals at risk; - Administering its systems holding safeguarding data, and - Collecting, sharing and retaining evidence and intelligence in relation to safeguarding and enforcing applicable legislation and regulations regarding safeguarding and welfare to prevent and detect unlawful activity and where necessary to protect children and adults at risk from abuse. - For purposes which are required by law: - In response to requests by government or law enforcement authorities conducting an investigation.